-- 1. Open the door with key and allow lid to hinge down. - 2.
-Remove the shower head and open valve. - 3.
-Open the faucet valves and adjust to the desired temperature.

-- 4. To end operation close valve (s) on the faucet and allow water to drain from the shower head. - 5.
+- Open the door with key or thumb latch.
+Allow door to swing down or sideways. - 2.
+Remove the shower head. - 3.
+Open the faucet valves and adjust to the desired temperature. - 4.
+To end operation close valve (s) on the faucet and allow water to drain from the shower head. - 5.
 Close the valve on the shower head.